dd9jn/rfc4880bis/crypto-refresh.md

   Any other value is a symmetric-key encryption algorithm identifier.
   A version 5 packet MUST NOT use the value 255.

-- Only for a version 5 packet, a one-octet scalar octet count of the next 5 optional fields.
+- Only for a version 5 packet where the secret key material is encrypted (that is, where the previous octet is not zero), a one-octet scalar octet count of the cumulative length of all the following optional string-to-key parameter fields.

 - \[Optional\] If string-to-key usage octet was 255, 254, or 253, a one-octet symmetric encryption algorithm.